top of page

 Terrain and landscape

-Process drone footage into high-resolution terrain data, combined with LiDAR for topographic accuracy.
+Process drone footage into high-resolution terrain data, combined with LiDAR-aided camera solving via the Survey Solver.

 Cinematic camera tracking